Mechanical Toolset in Autodesk AutoCAD | Features

 Drawing border and title blocks

-Customise drawing borders and title blocks to work with your system.
-Each of these items exists as separate .dwg files, which you can copy and modify to optimise your configuration.
+Customize drawing borders and title blocks to work with your system.
+Each of these items exists as separate .dwg files, which you can copy and modify to optimize your configuration.

 Drawing detailing